-The specific and primary purpose of Daruma no Gakko is to develop and maintain a summer program with an educational program designed to develop an appreciation of the Japanese American Culture.
+The specific and primary purpose of Daruma no Gakko is to develop and maintain a summer program with an educational program designed to develop an appreciation of the Japanese American culture.

 History of Daruma no Gakko

-In the late 1970s, a concerned group of Sansei Mothers conceptualized the idea for a program to teach their children about their unique Japanese American heritage.
+In the late 1970s, a concerned group of Sansei Mothers conceptualized a program to teach their children about their unique Japanese American heritage.
 Their concerns stemmed from the realization that their fourth generation Japanese American children were somehow missing out on their cultural heritage as well as the opportunity to develop a strong self-image associated with being Japanese American.

 After looking into the Nikkei summer programs in Sacramento and San Jose, they developed a curriculum to be taught by credentialed teachers that was “designed to help build strong, positive self-images and identities through Japanese American: history, literature, language, music, art, food, field trips and community involvement.”